U(1) Fields from Qubits: an Approach via D-theory Algebra

 \section{Discussion}

-In this paper, we have discussed a version of quantum links with {\em gauged flavor symmetry}~\cite{Schlittgen:2000xg,Bar:2001gz} focusing especially on the problem of a $U(1)$ quantum link.
+In this paper, we have discussed a version of the quantum link model with {\em gauged flavor symmetry}~\cite{Schlittgen:2000xg,Bar:2001gz} focusing especially on the problem of a $U(1)$ quantum link.
 The main problem we have focused on in this paper is how to realize local degrees of freedom that are effectively bosonic and have a non-trivial symmetry structure realized on them in terms of (fermionic) qubits.
-Generically, these are ingredients that can be used on a variety of field theories, not just gauge theories.
-Such a choice depends if one puts the degrees of freedom on a link or on a lattice site and it would also depend on if one imposes a local symmetry constraint or not, that would involve many links at a time.
-A single link/lattice variable would not know this on its own.
-The main problem with bosonic systems is that they naturally have an infinite-dimensional Hilbert space of the states.
+Generically, these are ingredients that can be used on a variety of field theories, not just for gauge theories.
+Such a choice depends on if one puts the degrees of freedom on a link or on a lattice site, and it would also depend on if one imposes a local symmetry constraint or not, which would involve many links at a time.
+A single link/lattice variable would not know these spatial configurations on its own.
+The main problem with bosonic systems is that they naturally have an infinite-dimensional Hilbert space, even locally.
 This needs to be truncated if it is to be simulated on a quantum computer.